Hixie/isd/servers/src/systems-server/README.md

 Each material line item (`<material-lineitem>`) consists of the following data:

- * a marker to distinguish it from the terminating zero.
- * how much of the material is present.
- * how much of the material is required (0 if the asset class is not known).
+ * how much of the material is required (may be smaller than real if the asset class is not known, but will never be zero).
  * the name of the component (an empty string if the asset class is not known).
  * a brief description of the material (may not be unique).
  * the ID of the material, or zero if the material is not recognized.